MansoorMajeed/archived-esc.sh-hugo/content/blog/2017-12-02-check-sni-ssl-expiry.md

-+++
-author = "Mansoor A"
-categories = ["Quick Notes"]
-date = 2017-12-02T00:07:00Z
+---
+author: Mansoor A
+categories:
+- Quick Notes
+date: "2017-12-02T00:07:00Z"
-description = ""
+description: ""
-draft = false
+draft: false
-url = "check-sni-ssl-expiry"
-summary = "When using openssl to connect to a server that's using SNI, you need to use the servername option " tags = ["Quick Notes"] title = "Checking SNI SSL certificate expiry in Linux/Mac"
+summary: 'When using openssl to connect to a server that''s using SNI, you need to use the servername option '

-+++
+tags:
+- Quick Notes
+title: Checking SNI SSL certificate expiry in Linux/Mac
+url: check-sni-ssl-expiry
+---

 ### The Problem